sanskrit/raw_etexts_english/blogs/manasataramgini/2006-12-04_oldest-archaeological-signs-of-ritual.md

 +++
-title = "Oldest archaeological signs ofxa0ritual?"
+title = "Oldest archaeological signs of ritual?"

 +++
 When did human rituals begin?
 As a ritualist and evolutionary explorer